jllaines/codefather/README.md

 }
 ```

-The name should match your GitHub username (e.g. `tom.hagen`).
+The name should match your GitHub username (e.g. `tomhagen`).
 In CLI mode, the name is retrieved from your Git config.
 You can set it like this:

 ```bash
  git config --global user.username "DonCorleone"